Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: Introduction

-In this paper, we propose a new initial placement for the FR force model as depicted in \cref{fig:fig1}.
+In this paper, we propose a new initial placement to quickly obtain the equilibrium layout of the force models, especially the FR force model.
 We provide an initial placement with fewer twists than random placement within a short time, accelerating the subsequent optimization process.
-We can use both FR and L-BFGS algorithms to obtain the final placement.
+We can use both the simulation-based and L-BFGS algorithms to obtain the final placement.
 This work extends the applicability of the initial placement idea to larger-scale, weighted, and complicated structured graphs.
 To achieve this, we optimize the position of vertices one by one with the coordinate Newton direction, leveraging the inherent structure and the sparsity of graphs.
-We also demonstrate its effectiveness through various experiments.
+We also demonstrate its effectiveness through various experiments and discuss its potential applications, such as drawing for the HC (Hooke--Coulomb) \citep{atallahAlgorithmsTheoryComputation2009} and Eades \citep{eades1984heuristic} force models.

-The rest of this paper is organized as follows. \Cref{sec:FR_ForceModel} introduces the FR force model. \Cref{sec:relatedWorks} reviews the related works. \Cref{sec:algorithm} proposes our initial placement algorithm. \Cref{sec:experiment} shows the experimental results. \Cref{sec:challenges} provides the rationale of our proposed algorithm.
-Finally, \cref{sec:discussion} discusses and concludes the paper.